Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Population synthesis of MSP binaries in the Milky Way bulge

-To model the probability density function along the \citet{TaurisSavonije1999AA} relation, we explore two approaches.
-In the first, we draw the companion mass $M_\mathrm{WD}$ from a power-law distribution with slope $\gamma = -4$, denoted as $M_\mathrm{WD} \sim \Gamma(-4)$.
-As shown in the lower-left panel of Fig.~\ref{fig:orbital_periods}, this choice is consistent with observations.
-In the second approach, we draw the orbital period from a log-uniform distribution in the range 0.1–100 days, written as $P_\mathrm{\rm orb} \sim \log_{10} \mathcal{U}(-1, 2)$.
-Log-uniform distributions are commonly used in binary population synthesis and also appear plausible given current observational constraints (see lower right panel of Fig.~\ref{fig:orbital_periods}).
+To model the probability density function along the \citet{TaurisSavonije1999AA} relation, we explored two approaches.
+In the first, we drew the companion mass $M_\mathrm{WD}$ from a power-law distribution with slope $\gamma = -4$, denoted as $M_\mathrm{WD} \sim \Gamma(-4)$.
+As shown in the top panel of Fig.~\ref{fig:orbital_periods_bottom_panels}, this choice is consistent with observations.
+In the second approach, we drew the orbital period from a log-uniform distribution in the range 0.1–100 days, written as $P_\mathrm{\rm orb} \sim \log_{10} \mathcal{U}(-1, 2)$.
+Log-uniform distributions are commonly used in binary population synthesis and also appear plausible given current observational constraints (see bottom panel of Fig.~\ref{fig:orbital_periods_bottom_panels}).
 In both cases, the model is expected to overproduce MSPs with the lowest WD masses and shortest orbital periods.
 This is an intended effect, as radio pulsar searches are known to be incomplete in the short-period regime.
 The sensitivity of radio searches degrades for MSP binaries with orbital periods below 1~day and He~WD mass below 0.19~M$_\odot$.
 Next, we use the \citet{TaurisSavonije1999AA} relation to estimate either the orbital period (if we draw $M_\mathrm{WD}$) or the WD mass (if we draw $P_\mathrm{orb}$).